Mortgage Products

 Closing

 After your loan is processed, you will close on your new mortgage by signing your documents.
 Depending on your lender and terms, you may also have to pay closing costs at this time.
-Discover, for example, requires zero costs at closing — no application, origination, or appraisal fees.
+When researching lenders, be sure to look at what you might expect to pay at closing.
+This will vary with between lenders, with some offering to cover various costs and fees at closing or during the mortgage process.

 When to refinance your home

-Many lenders require you to wait at least six months from starting your original mortgage before you refinance.
-So once you’ve made six monthly payments on your home, you can start looking at refinancing options.
+Even though there is no rule limiting how often you can refinance, lenders may require you to wait at least six months from starting your original mortgage before you refinance.
+Once you’ve made six monthly payments on your home, you can start looking at refinancing options.

 Beyond that, the best times to refinance your home are: